ABS vs ASA: Which Filament is Most UV Resistant?

-With this in mind, a new (and I use the term lightly, since something created in the 1970s can hardly be called “new”) material called ASA filament is now being produced at a level that allows domestic users of low-cost 3D printers to employ it in their machines.
+With this in mind, a new (and I use the term lightly since something created in the 1970s can hardly be called “new”) material called ASA filament is now being produced at a level that allows domestic users of low-cost 3D printers to employ it in their machines.

-Another benefit of ASA plastic is its ability to retain both shape and colour over time.
+Another benefit of ASA plastic is its ability to retain both shape and color over time.
 While many filaments will gradually yellow over time, ASA has the lowest levels of yellowing for such a stable, resistant-to-wear printing material.

 In addition, ASA has unparalleled retention of physical features.
 In other words, it keeps its shape even under harsh weather conditions.

-Although it’s hard to explain in an article, our customers report (and we agree) that ASA prints have a nicer tactile feel to it than ABS.
+Although it’s hard to explain in an article, our customers report (and we agree) that ASA prints have a nicer tactile feel to them than ABS.
 Worth noting if ergonomics are also a requirement in your print.